 When we enter or leave our pew, we genuflect, bending our right knee all the way to touching the ground) to show our adoration for the Son of God present in the tabernacle.
 Catholics who are physically unable to genuflect bow instead.
 We genuflect toward the crucifix or the altar.
 The Second Council of Nicaea in AD 787 taught that the devotion we show to sacred images passes beyond them to their prototypes, for instance from the crucifix to Rabbi Yeshua himself.
 It is, therefore, perfectly orthodox to genuflect before a cross, crucifix, or image of Rabbi Yeshua.

 In some devout parishes children are taught to genuflect before their mothers as they return from the altar having received the Real Presence.
-A woman with the Real Presence within her body recalls the Blessed Virgin Mary, and that image is increased if she wears a mantilla.
+A woman with the Real Presence within her body recalls the Blessed Virgin Mary, and that image is increased if she wears a mantilla, which is also called a chapel veil.
 They are in that way worshiping Rabbi Yeshua within the woman’s body.
 Where this custom is cherished the pastor should explain that the child’s worship is to Rabbi Yeshua within his mother.